Why plan chemotherapy

 A cycle includes the time when you have your chemotherapy treatment and then a break before the next treatment, to allow your body to recover.
 So if your cycle lasts 4 weeks, you may have treatment on the 1st, 2nd and 3rd days and then nothing from the 4th to the 28th day.
 Then the cycle starts again.
 Or, as another example, you may have a 3 week cycle where you have treatment on the 1st and 8th days, but nothing on days 2 to 7 and days 9 to 21.
 The treatment may include one or more intravenous chemotherapy drugs and may include chemotherapy tablets or capsules.

 Depending on the drug or combination of drugs, each treatment lasts from a few hours to a few days.
 You may have treatments every week or every 2, 3 or 4 weeks.
 How often you have treatment also depends on which drugs you are having, as well as your treatment plan.
-Your doctor may refer to your treatment plan as your chemotherapy regime or chemotherapy regimen.
+Your doctor may refer to your treatment plan as your chemotherapy regimen.

 When you have chemotherapy through an infusion pump you may have the drugs